 A package with input data is available to run the model with the default settings to verify proper installation.
-They can be downloaded from the SharePoint site.
-MACC III emission data is not included but can be obtained upon request.
-Meteorological data and boundary conditions from MACC cannot be provided by TNO.
+It can be downloaded from the TNO FTP site (web-ftp81.tno.nl).

+Specific input files need to be retrieved separately.
+For instance, MACC III emission data are not included but can be obtained upon request.
+On the other hand, meteorological data and boundary conditions from MACC cannot be provided by TNO.